Kidtech startup SuperAwesome raises $17M, with strategic investment from Microsoft’s M12 venture fund – TechCrunch

 SuperAwesome has been tapping into the need for more kid-friendly technology on the web that’s now used just as much by younger children as it is by adults.

-“Historically the internet was designed to be used by adults but now over 40% of new users are kids,” said SuperAwesome CEO Dylan Collins.
+“Historically the internet was designed to be used by adults, but now over 40% of new users are kids,” said SuperAwesome CEO Dylan Collins.
 “We’re in the middle of a structural shift in the composition of the internet that requires investment in privacy and kidtech to support children.
 This is as big a transition as mobile was for the desktop internet,” he noted.

-The company’s platform includes products for kid-safe advertising, social engagement tools, authentication, and parental controls.
-The breadth of this lineup has attracted big-name kids’ brands as customers, including Activision, Hasbro, Mattel, LEGO, Cartoon Network, Spin Master, Nintendo, Bandai, WB, Shopkins maker Moose Toys, WPP, Omnicom, Dentsu, Niantic, Wildworks, among others.
+The company’s platform includes products for kid-safe advertising, social engagement tools, authentication and parental controls.
+The breadth of this lineup has attracted big-name kids’ brands as customers, including Activision, Hasbro, Mattel, Lego, Cartoon Network, Spin Master, Nintendo, Bandai, WB, Shopkins maker Moose Toys, WPP, Omnicom, Dentsu, Niantic and Wildworks, among others.

-Today, the company has over 300 customers in total.
+Today, the company has more than 300 customers in total.

-SuperAwesome’s technology has arrived at a critical time for many working in the kids’ app space, as governments are newly enacting and enforcing a range of kids’ privacy laws like COPPA (the U.S. Children’s Online Privacy Protection Rule) and GDPR-K in the E.U., as well as other laws in major markets like China, Brazil, and India.
+SuperAwesome’s technology has arrived at a critical time for many working in the kids’ app space, as governments are newly enacting and enforcing a range of kids’ privacy laws like COPPA (the U.S. Children’s Online Privacy Protection Rule) and GDPR-K in the E.U., as well as other laws in major markets like China, Brazil and India.
 In the U.S., for example, the FTC has slapped apps like Musical.ly (now TikTok) and YouTube with record fines for violations of children’s privacy regulations.

-These changes have been a boon to SuperAwesome, which is now fully profitable and powering over 12 billion kids digital transactions per month.
+These changes have been a boon to SuperAwesome, which is now fully profitable and powering more than 12 billion kids’ digital transactions per month.
 Last year, the company pulled in $55 million in revenue and is on track for $80 to $90 million in revenue in 2020, Collins told TechCrunch.

 SuperAwesome and Microsoft aren’t yet talking in detail about how the two companies will be teaming up, following the strategic investment.
 One thing being discussed by the two, however, are the opportunities around family identity, we’re told.
 In addition, Microsoft today is focused on both privacy and kids across its products — for example, with its web browser as well as with its educational efforts involving Minecraft, among other things.